aerogear/offix-android/README.md

 ## Features in Development

 1. Adding Background Sync capabilities to offix-offline so that mutations are pesisted after the app is closed.
-2. Adding Conflict Resolution Strategy to the library.
+2. Adding Conflict Resolution mechanism to the library.